(Fissure in Ano; Anal Ulcer)

 Anal fissures usually lie in the posterior midline but may occur in the anterior midline.
 Those off the midline may have specific etiologies, particularly Crohn disease.
 An external skin tag (the sentinel pile) may be present at the lower end of the fissure, and an enlarged (hypertrophic) papilla may be present at the upper end.

 Fissures cause pain and bleeding.
 The pain typically occurs with or shortly after defecation, lasts for several hours, and subsides until the next bowel movement.
 Examination must be gentle but with adequate spreading of the buttocks to allow visualization.

 Topical nitroglycerin 0.2% ointment, nifedipine cream 0.2%, 2% diltiazem gel, and injections of botulinum toxin type A into the internal sphincter relax the anal sphincter and decrease maximum anal resting pressure, allowing healing.
-When conservative measures fail, surgery (internal anal sphincterotomy or controlled anal dilation) is needed to interfere with the cycle of internal anal sphincter spasm.
+When conservative measures fail, surgery (internal anal sphincterotomy) is needed to interfere with the cycle of internal anal sphincter spasm.

 |Drug Name||Select Trade|

 |ADALAT CC, PROCARDIA|